Paopun20/PyNES.Emulator/README.md

 - **Performance Optimizations**: Further optimize the emulator for speed and efficiency.
 - **Cross-Platform Support**: Ensure compatibility across Windows, macOS, and Linux.
 - **Multiplayer Support**: Implement support for multiple controllers for two-player games.
+- **Fun Settings**: Add features like cheat codes, graphical filters, and custom key mappings.
+- **Documentation**: Improve documentation for users and developers.
+- **Add more Rust components**: Move more performance-critical parts to Rust for better speed.
+(You can help me with this if you know Rust language).

 ## Current Status